LouisMazel/maz-ui/apps/docs/src/components/maz-markdown-editor.md

 ## Toolbar

-The formatting toolbar (bold, italic, bulleted list, link, inline code) is opt-in.
-Enable it with the `toolbar` prop.
-Buttons act on the current textarea selection.
+The formatting toolbar is opt-in.
+Set `toolbar` to `true` to display the full toolbar.
+Buttons act on the current textarea selection and preserve the native undo/redo history (`Cmd/Ctrl + Z`).

 <ComponentDemo>
   <MazMarkdownEditor v-model="withToolbar" toolbar />